Fractal Impedance for Passive Controllers: A Framework for Interaction Robotics: Introduction

+Robots have been traditionally deployed in highly structured environments with either minimal or heavily controlled human-robot interaction.
+Their introduction into industries, such as health care, with complex interactive behaviour has revealed the limitations of traditional industrial controllers.
+The impedance controller \cite{impCtrl, Hogan2014,capelli2022passivity,lachner2021energy,lachner2022shaping,ramuzat2022passive} is a widespread technique enabling robots to interact with uncertain environments.
+This control technique relies on inverse dynamics modelling to drive the robot to act with a desired mechanical impedance, such as a linear Mass-Spring-Damper system \cite{impCtrl,smith2002synthesis}.
+Nevertheless, the controller's stability still highly depends on adequate gain tuning, which may be challenging for dynamically intensive tasks.
+Examples are environments that require adaptive trajectories and/or variable impedance gains \cite{forceImpTrajLearning}, as well as tasks with uncertain end-effector contact against other agents or the environment (e.g., polishing, physical human-robot collaboration, etc.) \cite{varImpCtrlBasedOnHumanStiffEstimation, lin2018projected, HumanLikeAdaptOfForceAndImp,SU2020,Spyrakos-Papastavridis2020,capelli2022passivity,lachner2021energy,lachner2022shaping,ramuzat2022passive}.
+Such tasks pose various challenges to robots' controllers that currently require an accurate model of contact conditions to ensure system stability.
 Variable impedance controllers have been widely explored to address these issues.
 Ensuring stability with time-variant gains is non-trivial \cite{forceImpTrajLearning,varImpCtrlReinforcementLearApproach,varImpCtrlBasedOnHumanStiffEstimation,TankBasedApproachImpCtrlVarStiff,Spyrakos-Papastavridis2020}; the stability of the system depends not only on the gain profile selected but also on how they are updated.
 The intrinsic unpredictability of unstructured environments further complicates the process.
 The variable stiffness controller proposed in \cite{impCtrlWithVarStiffGains} addresses stability but it is not robust to unknown external perturbations.
 Iterative and adaptive control methods have also been proposed to compensate for the external perturbations by guaranteeing interaction stability \cite{HumanLikeAdaptOfForceAndImp,AVersatileBiomimeticCtrl,zhao2020asymmetrical,dong2019adaptive}.
 These learning methods are task-specific and do not allow the user any tuning authority on these profiles.
 Another option to obtain more dexterous motion relies on using force/torque feedback from the end-effector, which is not always viable and is extremely susceptible to vibrations \cite{ForceTrackImpCtrl,S1,S2,S5}.
 In synthesis, the main issue is that these controllers require accurate models of the external dynamics for stability.
 Therefore, the robot's stability is highly dependent on environmental modelling, which is difficult to obtain in real-world scenarios.